Living In Vietnam: Our Best Tips List | Vietcetera

 Shopping Tips

 • It is fine to shop online for long-term accommodation but never pay a deposit and the first month’s rent over the Internet.
 Don’t believe everything you see in the pictures.
 Always personally inspect the property before signing a lease.
-Look for nearby construction for noise pollution and local conveniences that suits your needs within the neighborhood.
+Look for nearby construction for noise pollution and local conveniences that suit your needs within the neighborhood.

 • Don’t Over-Argue Prices.